Brehtyn/CallofDooty/README.md

 ```

 Thats it!
 Open your desired html page in any browser to view contents.

 ## Feedback

 If you have any feedback whatsoever, please reach out to me w/ <3 only
 at brent.hanna@gmail.com
-w/ a subject line such as bgit-bweb-skel FEEDBACK.
+w/ a subject line such as bgit-call-of-dooty FEEDBACK.

 Thank You!